paul-hammant-fork/standard-bazel-experiment/README.md

 How to build both though, with two separate Bazel WORKSPACEs in one repo?

+## Depth-first recursive vs directed graph

 What's needed is a **depth-first recursive build** here, but using Bazel somehow.
 Maven does **depth-first recursive builds** out of the box, but we want Bazel not Maven.
-Bazel is a **directed graph build system** and can't do a recursive build the Maven way.
-What this repo contains is some shell script schenigans to be a middle ground between Bazel and the **depth-first recursive build** way of Maven.
+Bazel is a ordinarily a **directed graph build system** and does not do a recursive builds the Maven way without additional configuration.
+What this repo contains is some shell script shenanigans to be a middle ground between Bazel and the **depth-first recursive build** way of Maven.

 ## Maven example of intention

-Note: Maven is naturally a depth-first recursive build technology.

 Maven should be installed first.
-We get to see Module X print to the console and invoke Module A which will do the same.
+We get to see `Module X` print to the console and invoke `Module A` which will do the same.
 This illustrates the dependency and proves that Maven too can work with this repo's two source trees.
 A corporate migrating from Maven (etc) to Bazel would not have `pom.xml` files as I do here.

 ```
 $ mvn install | sed '/\[INFO\]/d'